vivaserver/ruby-nic_ar/README.md

          "notes"=>"Se envio acuse de recibo al solicitante" }

+## Hacking

-The full documentation of the nic!alert API is available at [api.nicalert.com.ar](http://api.nicalert.com.ar) if you want to write your own client, use any other language, or just use CURL in a RESTful way.
+The full documentation of the **nic!alert API** is available at [api.nicalert.com.ar](http://api.nicalert.com.ar) if you want to write your own client, use any other language, or just use CURL in a RESTful way.

-## Live sample
+## Live examples

 A live test application is set up at the [nic!alert](http://www.nicalert.com.ar) website that allows for the automatic renewal of ".ar" domain names within their 30-day expiring period.
 The application also has the added feature of resolving the CAPTCHA challenge for the submission of the renewal request.